perfsonar/docs/psconfig_quickstart.rst

 pSConfig Quickstart Guide
 ******************************

-.. note:: This page contains a quick set of commands for publishing a pSConfig template and configuring the pScheduler and MaDDash agents to use them.
+.. note:: This page contains a quick set of commands for publishing a pSConfig template and configuring the pScheduler and Grafana agents to use them.
 As the *Quickstart* in the title implies, this is not intended to be a comprehensive guid, for that see the rest of the :doc:`pSConfig documentation<psconfig_intro>`.

 On the host where the template is to be published...